The Outlets at Montehiedra: Decline and revitalization: 2010s

-2020s, and on
+2020s-present

 On February 3, 2021, it was reported that Kmart would be closing several stores of which the Montehiedra store was included.

-On August 23, 2022, it was reported that Urban Edge Properties, owners of The Outlets at Montehiedra, announced that it had signed a lease with Urology Hub, a medical office that would join Ralph’s Supermarket and Warehouse to occupy the 80,000 square feet that was once the Kmart store at the mall.
+On August 23, 2022, it was reported that Urban Edge Properties, owners of The Outlets at Montehiedra, announced that it had signed a lease with Urology Hub, a medical office that would join Ralph's Supermarket and Warehouse to occupy the 80,000 square feet that was once the Kmart store at the mall.
 These tenants were expected to create 325 new jobs in support of the local economy and would “bring essential grocery and medical services to an underserved metro area,” Urban Edge Properties confirmed.
 “These new tenants are two terrific resources for the local community and will repurpose this vacant space in a positive way,” said Paul Schiffer, senior vice president for Urban Edge.
 “Ralph’s will bring high-quality products to the area while Urology Hub will respond to local demand for well-respected doctors and medical services,” he said.
 Urology Hub would be the largest and most advanced center for urological treatments and procedures in the Caribbean.
-Ralph’s would be the only full-service grocer in the area and was slated to open in 2024.
+Ralph's would be the only full-service grocer in the area and was slated to open in 2024.
 Additionally, Nautica had signed a lease for a 3,000 square foot factory outlet store at the center.
-This would be Nautica’s third store on the island and “has proven to be a very popular brand for local and visiting shoppers,” Urban Edge Properties stated.
+This would be Nautica's third store on the island and “has proven to be a very popular brand for local and visiting shoppers,” Urban Edge Properties stated.
 Currently, a new pad site was also under construction adjacent to the main center, where a 10,305 square foot Walgreens and a 3,695 square foot Global Mattress store would open later that summer in a single building.
 On the same parcel, Arby's was constructing a 2,400 square foot standalone restaurant with drive-thru service.

 On January 11, 2023, it was reported that TJ Maxx would be opening in a space that was subdivided in the former Kmart space at the mall.

 On January 29, 2024, it was reported that Tiendas Capri were to close the store that, for more than a decade, had operated at the mall.
 Along with the defunct Kmart, Marshalls and The Home Depot, Tiendas Capri was one of the main tenants at the mall.
 It was additionally reported that the shopping mall already has a tenant for the space soon to be formerly occupied by Capri.

 On February 6, 2024, it was reported that the Burlington store chain would be opening a store in The Outlets at Montehiedra.
 Burlington would be occupying the space left by Capri, where a closing liquidation sale was currently being held.
 At this time the opening date of the store had not been disclosed.